Harry Styles Is Finally Releasing A Solo Song

-Here's what we know: on last night's episode of The Voice in the U.K., a super cryptic 3o second spot aired that showed a man (revealed to be Harry) pulling open a curtain and about to walk onto a stage while instrumental music plays in the background and a smoke machine rages on.
+Here's what we know: on last night's episode of The Voice, a super cryptic 3o second advert aired that showed a man (revealed to be Harry) pulling open a curtain and about to walk onto a stage while instrumental music plays in the background and a smoke machine rages on.
 The commercial ends by cutting to Styles' piercing green eyes before displaying the words "April 7th."

 Advertisement